 Reset to Factory Settings

 Factory Reset can help you fix some issues, but it should be only done when it is necessary.
 Understand that factory reset erases all the data from your phone and clean wipes it.
-It is recommended to take full backup your data on the phone and then proceed with Factory Reset.
+It is recommended to take a full backup of your data on the phone and then proceed with Factory Reset.

 To factory reset your phone, go to Settings > Backup and Reset.
 Or Settings > Additional Settings > Backup and Reset.